10 Promising practices

-In the fall of 2009, the Sudbury & District Health Unit took a lead role in developing a multi-agency coalition to address the housing-related concerns of vulnerable or marginalized residents of our communities.
+In the fall of 2009, Public Health Sudbury & Districts took a lead role in developing a multi-agency coalition to address the housing-related concerns of vulnerable or marginalized residents of our communities.
 Partnerships have been fostered with community stakeholders including the Homelessness Network, providers of mental health and home nursing services and the City of Greater Sudbury (including by-law enforcement, building services, emergency medical services, police services, fire services and Greater Sudbury Housing Corporation).

 The coalition works collaboratively to exchange knowledge and expertise, serves as a point of referral and conducts joint field inspections as necessary.
 Members meet on a regular basis to discuss current cases and brainstorm solutions to complex scenarios.
 Several positive and creative resolutions to housing issues have been achieved for vulnerable members of our communities.

 - Established and trusted partnerships with diverse community sectors and stakeholders

 - Expertise to promote supportive environments and healthy public policies

 - Common understanding of the broad determinants of health, including social and economic conditions

 - Shared objectives and leadership among community decision makers

 - Partners and stakeholders need to establish shared values, interests and purposes